Empowering Scientific Workflows with Federated Agents: Evaluation

 \subsubsection{Agent Startup Time}

 We measure the time to spawn $n$ agents in \autoref{fig:scaling} (top).
 We pre-warm the worker processes by starting and stopping $n$ agents, then record the average startup time over five runs.
 Specifically, we measure the time between submitting the first agent to receiving a ping from all agents to ensure that they have finished their startup sequence.
-We configured \system{} to use Parsl's High-throughput Executor as the launcher.
-Ray always spawns a new process per actor and thus does not benefit from pre-warmed workers leading to high startup overheads at smaller scales.
-The cold start time with \system{} and Dask is comparable to that of Ray and dominated by loading libraries from the shared file system.
-With warm starts, \system{} starts a single actor in 5.5~ms, $2.8\times$ faster than Dask. \system{} scales well, starting \num{3328} actors in 7.6~s compared to Dask's 23.4~s, but Ray demonstrates an advantage at this scale with a 3.2~s startup.
-Since \system{} can leverage many launcher types, applications requiring frequent startup of agents can utilize Parsl for low-latency, and applications launching thousands of long-running agents could use Ray.
+We configured \system{} to use Parsl's High-throughput Executor as the executor.
+Ray always spawns a new process per actor and thus does not benefit from pre-warmed workers leading to high startup overheads at smaller scales. \system{}, Dask, and Ray have comparable cold start times, dominated by loading libraries from the shared file system.
+With warm starts, \system{} starts a single actor in 5.5~ms, 2.8$\times$ faster than Dask. \system{} scales well, starting \num{3328} actors in 7.6~s compared to Dask's 23.4~s, but Ray demonstrates an advantage at this scale with a 3.2~s startup.
+Since \system{} can leverage many executor types, applications requiring frequent startup of agents can utilize Parsl for low-latency, and applications launching thousands of long-running agents could use Ray.